Wardley-Mapping-Foundation/wmf-operating-model/minutes-of-meetings/2022-11-08-Tue - Minutes.md

 - Walked through the frame "Governance" on the Miro board, https://miro.com/app/board/uXjVOcvEfQM=/?moveToWidget=3458764537067591333&cot=14

-- Another reason for not choosing a Charity structure is to be more independent of donors.
+- Another reason for not choosing a Charity or CIC structure is to be more independent of donors.
 Some donations could come with strings attached.